ifmcjthenknczny/streamers-fullstack/README.md

 ## How to run it?

 After providing valid MONGO_URL in env variables, you need to run client and server separately.
-Run server first by running command `npm start` (on Linux-based systems or `npm run startwin` on Windows) in /server directory.
+Run server first by running command `npm start` in /server directory.
 This command will run your server as well as copy contract from "shared" folder to "client/src" directory.
 Then you can run frontend.
 Use `npm start` in client directory.
 There you go!
 The app is up and running.
 If you want to run the app not locally, you'd have to change `SERVER_HOST` variable in contract in order to requests from server to run properly.
 Default server host is `http://localhost:5000/`.